POINT BOOK DEADLINE: OCTOBER 1 OF EACH YEAR

 - It is the responsibility of each competitor to make sure all rules as stated in the TWHBEA Versatility Rule Book are followed.
 The TWHBEA Versatility Rule Book supersedes all other rulebooks for competitors who wish to have points from a particular show or event counted for the TWHBEA Versatility Program.
 All points must be recorded in an official TWHBEA Versatility Program Point Book for each horse/rider combination.
 The name and address of the show secretary must be clearly written in the point book for each show and a premium list for each show must accompany the point book when it is turned in.
 For Dressage, a copy of each score sheet and test must be submitted with the point book.
 For points in competitive rides, endurance rides, and judged trail rides, a copy of the ride announcement should accompany the point book.
 For points in promotion, written proof of the event should be submitted with the point book.
 This can include an event program, media announcement, or letter of participation signed by an appropriate official.
 For points in Extreme Sport, an even program and copy of the event results must accompany the point book.
 TWHBEA encourages all HIO’s and shows with Walking Horse Versatility classes to recognize the TWHBEA Versatility Rule Book as the Breed Standard.
 TWHBEA encourages participation in 4-H and open all breed shows.

-The goal of the World Series Program is promoting current horse shows and events in various regions, increasing awareness of the breed, and participation in local/regional area clubs affiliated with the Association to show.
+The goal of the World Series Program is to promote the versatility of the Tennessee Walking Horse at current horse shows and events in various regions, while increasing awareness of the breed, and participation in local/regional area clubs.
 TWHBEA encourages show managers, exhibitors and owners to use this opportunity for showcasing the breed in all of its’ versatile capabilities.
 If you are competing in the Versatility Program and show at a World Series Regional Show, you automatically earn double points in each class that you participate in.

-Regional shows can affiliate with TWHBEA by completing the necessary paperwork and submitting a $50 fee.
+It’s never been easier to be a World Series Show!
+All TWHBEA-affiliated shows can participate by offering a minimum number of versatility classes at their show.
+There is no charge to be a TWHBEA-affiliated show and a World Series double point show.
 TWHBEA promotes each show that affiliates with placement on the TWHBEA website and on all social media pages, along with email blasts to all TWHBEA members promoting the event.
 TWHBEA awards DOUBLE POINTS to all Regional shows.